Paris in World War II: The Resistance

 On 18 June 1940, Parisians listening to the BBC heard an obscure French brigadier General, Charles de Gaulle, in London, make an appeal (Appel du 18 juin) to continue the resistance against the Germans.
 Very few heard the broadcast at the time, but it was widely printed and circulated afterwards.
 On 23 June, the German occupation authorities ordered all French persons to turn in any weapons and short-wave receivers they possessed, or face severe measures.
 Within Paris, opposition was isolated and slow to build.
-On 2 August, de Gaulle was condemned to death for treason, in absentia, by Marshal Pétain's new government.
+On 2 August, De Gaulle was condemned to death for treason, in absentia, by Marshal Pétain's new government.

-The first illegal demonstration in Paris against the Occupation took place on 11 November 1940, the anniversary of the end of the First World War, a day that usually featured patriotic ceremonies of remembrance.
+The first illegal demonstration in Paris against the occupation took place on 11 November 1940, the anniversary of the end of World War I, a day that usually featured patriotic ceremonies of remembrance.
 Anticipating trouble, the German authorities banned any commemoration and made it a regular school and work day.
 Nonetheless, the students of Paris lycées (high schools) circulated handbills and leaflets calling for students to boycott classes and meet at the Tomb of the Unknown Soldier beneath the Arc de Triomphe.
-The event was also announced on the 10th on the BBC.
-The day began quietly, as some 20,000 students laid wreaths and bouquets at the tomb and at the statue of Georges Clemenceau, on Place Clemenceau, by the Champs Élysées.
+The event was also announced on 10 November on the BBC.
+The day began quietly, as some 20,000 students laid wreaths and bouquets at the tomb and at the statue of Georges Clemenceau, on Place Clemenceau, by the Champs-Élysées.
 This part of the day was tolerated by the French and German authorities.
-At midday, the demonstration became more provocative; some students carried a floral Cross of Lorraine, the symbol of de Gaulle's Free France.
+At midday, the demonstration became more provocative; some students carried a floral Cross of Lorraine, the symbol of De Gaulle's Free France.
 They were chased away by the police.
-At nightfall, the event became more provocative; some three thousand students gathered, chanting "Vive La France" and "Vive l'Angleterre", and invading Le Tyrol, a bar popular with the Jeune Front, a fascist youth group, and scuffling with police.
-At 6:00 pm, German soldiers arrived, surrounded the students, and closed the entrance of the metro stations.
+At nightfall, the event became more provocative; some 3,000 students gathered, chanting "Vive la France" and "Vive l'Angleterre", and invading Le Tyrol, a bar popular with the Jeune Front, a fascist youth group, and scuffling with police.
+At 6 p.m., German soldiers arrived, surrounded the students, and closed the entrance of the metro stations.
 They charged the students with fixed bayonets, firing shots in the air.
 The Vichy government announced 123 arrests and one student wounded.
 The students arrested were taken to the prisons of La Santé, Cherche-Midi and Fresnes, where they were beaten, slapped, stripped, and made to stand all night in the pouring rain.
 Some students were threatened by soldiers pretending to be a firing squad.
-As a consequence of the demonstration, the Sorbonne University was closed, students were required to regularly report to the police, and the Latin Quarter was closely watched.
+As a consequence of the demonstration, the Sorbonne was closed, students were required to regularly report to the police, and the Latin Quarter was closely watched.